paulsonkoly/ruby_101/content/book.md

 ## Variable types: locals, instance variables, class variables, globals, constants

+### Class variables

+They should not be used.
+They break inheritance, encapsulation etc. Variables are shared with *all* subclasses.

 ### Constants

 You can change constants, but you get a warning.